rsdoiel/antenna/planet.md

 ---

-## Musk leaving Trump administration - White House official
+## White House thanks Musk as he leaves administration role

 date: 2025-05-29, from: RTÉ News

-Billionaire Tesla CEO Elon Musk is leaving the Trump administration after leading the so-called Department of Government Efficiency in a controversial effort to slash federal spending.
+The White House has expressed thanks to Elon Musk after the tech billionaire said he was leaving his cost-cutting role in US President Donald Trump's administration.

 <br>